certsocietegenerale/fame/web/auth/ldap/REAMDE.md

 # Configuration

 This authenticator requires several config values to set prior to using the authenticator.
 The settings are shown in the following table.
+These settings need to be put into the fame config file.

 | Name  | Description|
 |------|------------|